NREL/Wattile/tests/fixtures/README.md

 - `resample`: *dict*

     Containing parameters for resampling raw input data that might have been measured in irregular timestamps with missing data points.
-Figure below shows an example of resampling for a measurement called var1 with certain definitions of the parameters described below.
+Figure below shows an example of resampling for a raw measurement called var1 with certain definitions of the parameters described below.

     ![alt text](example_resample_right-closed_right-label.png)